wolf-adam-eily/ebv_jules/README.md

 DaudiLaKD_S6_L004_R1_001.fastq.gz      I32-Hsa-LaSSB-KD_S7_L001_R1_001.fastq.gz  RE-8-TruSeq_LaKD_S3_L002_R1_001.fastq.gz      SNU-laKD_S1_L003_R1_001.fastq.gz
 DaudiNoTxt_S3_L001_R1_001.fastq.gz     I32-Hsa-LaSSB-KD_S7_L002_R1_001.fastq.gz  RE-8-TruSeq_LaKD_S3_L003_R1_001.fastq.gz      SNU-laKD_S1_L004_R1_001.fastq.gz</strong></pre>

-There are four cell lines, each with eight sequence libraries (each corresponding to a different treatment), with every sample across four lanes.
-Therefore, there should be a total of `128` fastq files.
+There are three cell lines, each with eight sequence libraries (each corresponding to a different treatment), with every sample across four lanes, and additionally there is one cell line with 8 sequence libraries with one library in a single lane Therefore, there should be a total of `125` fastq files.
 The following code was used for verification of the file number:

 <pre style="color: silver; background: black;">ls | wc -l
-<strong>128</strong>
+<strong>125</strong>
 </pre>

 To begin, the EBV, and Spike-in fastas and gtfs were provided by Julianna.
 They reside at: `/UCHC/PublicShare/jules/jules_stuff`.
 The directory looks like: